LaughingCabbage/fornite-uptime-client/README.md

 # Installation

-If you don't have it, you'll need a copy of the [Java Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
+If you don't have it, you'll need a copy of the [Java Runtime Environment SE 10](http://www.oracle.com/technetwork/java/javase/downloads/jre10-downloads-4417026.html)

 The download can be found in the release folder or just click below: